Tell me more: What does an Ambassador do?

 Volunteering approximately 1-2 hours each fortnight to work on VicSRC Ambassador tasks.

-Attending VicSRC Ambassadors group meetings (approximately 1 per term).
+Attending VicSRC Ambassadors group meetings (approximately two per term).

-If you have questions, or would like to chat further, please get in touch with Aisha at
+If you have questions, or would like to chat further, please get in touch with Benita at

 Subscribe to our